return42/sphkerneldoc/linux_src_doc/include/linux/fscache_h.rst

 fscache_check_consistency
 =========================

-.. c:function:: int fscache_check_consistency(struct fscache_cookie *cookie)
+.. c:function:: int fscache_check_consistency(struct fscache_cookie *cookie, const void *aux_data)

-    Request that if the cache is updated
+    Request validation of a cache's auxiliary data

     :param struct fscache_cookie \*cookie:
         The cookie representing the cache object

+    :param const void \*aux_data:
+        The updated auxiliary data for the cookie (may be NULL)

 .. _`fscache_check_consistency.description`:

 Description
 -----------

 Request an consistency check from fscache, which passes the request to the backing cache.
+The auxiliary data on the cookie will be updated first if
+\ ``aux_data``\  is set.

 Returns 0 if consistent and -ESTALE if inconsistent.
 May also return -ENOMEM and -ERESTARTSYS.